 Peppers, Onions, & Mushrooms

 I grouped these three veggies together for a reason.
 For our family, these three veggies can work in a number of foods.
 We use them as pizza toppings and in fajitas.
 We top salads and sometimes sandwiches with them.
 They’re easy to whip up in an omelet or add to pasta.
-When you get home from the grocery store, go ahead and chop them and store in separate airtight containers.
-Already prepared and at your finger tips, you’ll easily prepare meals without having to spend extra time chopping or thinking about what to fix.
+When you get home from the grocery store, go ahead and chop them up and store them in separate airtight containers.
+Already prepared and at your fingertips, you’ll easily prepare meals without having to spend extra time chopping or thinking about what to fix.

 I’d love to know what’s on your top ten list!
 What items would meet your family’s unique needs and tastes?
 What sorts of dishes do you regularly prepare that would benefit from a supporting cast of ingredient characters like these staples?
 What foods do you like to keep as emergency dry food storage for your family?
 Why not crack out a pencil and paper and begin drafting your Pantry Top Ten today!